 - This is M.E. in Word and PDF versions can be used by people with M.E./CFS to help their carer or other professional understand how M.E. impacts them, and the best ways to support them

 - Nothing about M.E. without me supports you to understand your rights, identify the issue and how it is affecting you, and set out your goals and the actions needed to achieve them.

 Our service is currently expanding in Scotland, where independent volunteer advocates will work from home, with full training and support provided by our experienced, friendly team.

 Are you a good listener with an empathetic, professional and methodical approach?
 Do you have two hours a week to support vulnerable adults with M.E.?
 You’ll work online/by phone to meet and represent clients, agree an action plan, undertake research, contact professionals and more.

-For more information and details on how to apply, please download our Volunteer Advocate application pack.
+For more information and details on how to apply, please download our independent Volunteer Advocate application pack.